CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenario_Development/Scenario_Development_Guide.md

     workflow: firewatch-rosa-aws-sts-hypershift
 ```

-- To access and the ROSA cli as our workflows does, we need to use the dynamic image tags of both rosa and ocm cli:
+- To access the ROSA cli in a similar way as the above workflows, we need to use the dynamic image tags of both rosa and ocm cli:

 ```yaml
 base_images: